Grzegorz96/millionaire-app-backend/README.md

 | :--------   | :-------| :------------------------- |
 | `questions` | `string`| **Required** Getting all questions from questions table. |

+##### 2. Endpoint to the function that checks whether a user with the given login or email exists in the database.
+JSON={"login":string, "email":string}.
 ```http
   GET /users/register/check-data
 ```